Kristen-Hart/Investigation-on-the-Probability-of-Hotel-Cancellations/README.md

 Authors: Kristen Hart, Kelsey Ritchey, Xiaofan Jiao, Jeffrey Sonola

 The purpose of this data exploration is to determine if we can accurately predict the probability of hotel cancellation to help hotels make better informed business decisions.
 The insights gained from this investigation is in the folder named "Final Report".
+The data used in this report is sourced from Kaggle.

 R Code: